 - Press the MODE button briefly.

 - ✓ The settings are stored and the display changes to the SET-UP menu.

-- Press the button

-■ briefly and repeatedly until the symbol

-⇒ shows EXIT SETUP in the info display.

 - Press the MODE button briefly.

 Adjusting shift speed RPM1/2

 - Press the button and the button for 3 5 seconds. - Press the button twice until the symbol